XChat: New Messaging to Challenge WhatsApp

 Bottom line: Right now, there’s no guarantee that your messages on XChat are fully protected.
 So if privacy is your top priority, it’s something to keep in mind.

-Think of XChat as a mashup of different messaging apps, such as WhatsApp, Telegram and Snapchat, all rolled into one and built into X. XChat is still in beta, but here’s what we know so far:
+Think of XChat as a mashup of different messaging apps, such as WhatsApp, Telegram and Snapchat, all rolled into one and built into X. Here’s what we know so far:

-• Disappearing messages: One of XChat’s flagship features is ephemeral messaging, meaning that messages vanish once they’re viewed, similar to those in Telegram or Snapchat.
+- Disappearing messages: Messages vanish once viewed, similar to Telegram or Snapchat.

-• Group chats: A must-have in any messaging app: Chat with multiple people at the same time.
+- Group chats: Chat with multiple people at the same time.

-• Audio and video calls (no phone number needed): This is a major differentiator.
-Connect via voice or video without linking your phone number.
-Everything runs through your X account.
+- Audio and video calls (no phone number needed): Connect via voice or video using only your X account.

-• Voice notes: Prefer talking over typing?
-Record and send quick audio messages.
+- Voice notes: Record and send quick audio messages.

 Who Is XChat For?

-Right now, XChat is still in beta, but it’s already opening up new ways to connect on the platform, going beyond traditional DMs.
+XChat is still in beta, but it’s already opening up new ways to connect on the platform.

 If you’re a brand, digital marketer, or content creator, who’s already active on X, XChat could be an additional channel to connect more directly with your community.
 For instance, it can be used as a more professional and organized space for customer service, answering questions, or managing private conversations without relying on external apps.